Information Technology Solutions

 The corporate plan includes flex roaming rates.

-If you want to use your corporate device for personal travel, you must contact the Telecommunications Coordinator prior to travel and will reimburse the College for any personal costs above the base cell phone amount.
+If you want to use your corporate device for personal travel, you must create a support ticket at College cell phone to request this prior to travel and that you will reimburse the College for any personal costs above the base cell phone amount.

 If you are a College employee and would like more information about travel and roaming rates, please refer to the Bell Mobility default travel and roaming rates PDF.